didx-xyz/aries-cloudapi-python/docs/Workflows Overview.md

 So, your header has the format `'x-api-key: {role}.{key/token}` which yields, for example, `'x-api-key: governance.adminApiKey'`

 The first part `role` specifies the role on the surface and targets the correct endpoints under the hood and authentication mechanisms under the hood.
-The CloudAPI knows how to interpret the roles and will produce the correct target URLs for eg aca-py (`member` targets the multitenant agent) with the correct header expected by aca-py agent.
-For instance, `member` results in a `Bearer {TOKEN}` header against the multitenant agent whereas `member-admin` as role results in an `x-api-key` header for the multitenant agent (hence targeting the admin interface of the same multitenant agent).
+The CloudAPI knows how to interpret the roles and will produce the correct target URLs for eg aca-py (`tenant` targets the multitenant agent) with the correct header expected by aca-py agent.
+For instance, `tenant` results in a `Bearer {TOKEN}` header against the multitenant agent whereas `tenant-admin` as role results in an `x-api-key` header for the multitenant agent (hence targeting the admin interface of the same multitenant agent).
 You may have noticed now that this mechanism also chooses which aca-py instance to target without having to know or specify the URL the agent resides under.

-Currently there are five options for `role`:
+Currently there are three options for `role`:

+### CloudAPI Roles

+#### Governance Role
 - governance
   - is:
+    - trust authority
-    - endorser
+    - transaction endorser
   - can:
+    - make connections
     - create schemas
+    - create credential definitions
     - manage trust registry
-    - create/ manage wallets
     - issue credential
+    - verify credential
+    - send basic messages

+#### Tenant Administration Role
-- ecosystem
+- tenant-admin
   - is:
+    - trust ecosystem admin
+    - is transaction author
+  - can:
+    - only create,update and delete tenants (_wallets_) for trust ecosystem issuers,verifiers and users

+#### Tenant Role (Trust Ecosystem Issuers, Verifiers and Holders)
+- tenant
+  - is:
     - holder
     - issuer/verifier
+  - if is issuer or verifier
+    - issuers are transaction authors
+    - verifiers are not transaction authors
     - automatically registered with the trust registry
     - can:
+      - make connections
+      - create credential definitions
-    - create schemas/ issue credential
+      - issue credential
       - create/manage wallets
-    - issue credential
-- ecosystem-admin
-  - is:
-    - ecosystem admin
-  - can:
-    - only create new tenants/wallets for ecosystem
-- member
-  - is:
-    - member instance
+      - all transactions written to ledger is counter-signed by governance transaction endorser role
+  - if is user (_holder_):
     - holder only
     - can:
+      - make connections
       - manage own wallet (holder)
       - receive and store credentials
       - respond to/create proof request
       - messaging etc. ...
-- member-admin
-  - is:
-    - member admin
-  - can:
-    - only create new tenants/wallets for members

 the `governance` and `-admin` suffixed roles are admin roles.
 The rest are non-admin roles meaning non-admin roles have no exposure to the aca-py admin tasks nor any documented endpoints prefixed `admin:` in the CloudAPI.

 For admin roles pass the admin password as the second part of `{role}.{key/token}`.
-For member/ecosystem (non-admin roles) pass the wallets JWT as the second part of `{role}.{key/token}`.
+For tenant (non-admin role) pass the wallets JWT as the second part of `{role}.{key/token}`.

 ### Creating schemas